 What do shopping trolleys, bags and boxes have in common?
-That's right, they are used for transport, i.e. the temporary storage of things.
-An abstract thought, since it is perfectly logical for us to use these “tools” when we want to transport more than we can hold in our hands.
-The same actually applies to transport in the corporate sector.
-At least that's what you think.
-However, the reality in logistics is often much more one-sided.
-She often still counts on individual pieces here.
-It would be much more effective if there were a way to unify the components of a show.
-Because depending on the order, it can be warehouse management complicate the logistics unnecessarily.
+That's right, they serve for transport, i.e. the temporary storage of things.
+An abstract thought, as it is completely logical for us to use these „tools“ when we want to transport more than we can hold in our hands.
+The same applies to transport in the corporate sector.
+At least, that's what people think.
+However, the reality in logistics often looks much more one-sided.
+It often still deals with individual items.
+However, it would be much more effective if there were a way to standardise the components of a shipment.
+Because depending on the order, this can warehouse management unnecessarily complicated for logistics.

-Of course, we're not the first to think about it.
-That is why there is a so-called “Handling Unit” (HU for short).
-Handling units are the packaging (e.g. carton, but also a delivery made up of several components) and the goods contained in the packaging.
-One or more products can be contained in the handling unit.
-It is also possible that several HUs are nested in one another.
-For example, a container can represent an HU, but so can the pallets in the container.
-It continues with HU's in the form of boxes.
-Each handling unit is marked with its own identification number, via which the data on the HU can be called up digitally (e.g. with a classic scan) and in systems such as ERP software manage.
+Naturally, we are not the first to have considered this.
+That is why the so-called „Handling Unit“ (HU for short) exists.
+Handling Units refers to the packaging material (e.g., a box, but also a delivery consisting of multiple parts) and the goods contained within the packaging material.
+A Handling Unit can contain one or more products.
+It is also possible for several HUs to be nested within each other.
+For example, a container can represent one HU, but the pallets within the container can also be.
+This continues with HUs in the form of boxes.
+Each Handling Unit is marked with its own identification number, which can be used to retrieve data about the HU digitally (e.g., by means of a conventional scan) and in systems such as ERP software manage.

-Handling units as helpers in and across the company
+Handling units as helpers within and across the company

-What initially only sounds superficially practical is really efficient for logistics companies.
-Warehousing is made easier because stocks can be recorded, checked and relocated more easily.
-In the outbound delivery, the number of an order can be managed more easily using HUs.
-The company thinks and communicates in handling units instead of in individual parts.
-Since the individual components of the packaging and means of transport (e.g. pallet) still belong to the handling unit, these do not have to be booked separately.
+What initially sounds superficially practical is actually really efficient for logistics companies.
+Warehousing is made easier because stocks can be recorded, checked and transferred more easily.
+In delivery, HUs can be used to manage the quantity of an order more easily.
+Instead of thinking and communicating in individual parts, the company thinks and communicates in handling units.
+As the handling unit still includes the individual components of the packaging and means of transport (e.g. pallet), these do not have to be booked separately.

-The HUs also have advantages in logistics across companies.
+HUs also have advantages in logistics across companies.
 The components of a handling unit are already defined by the supplier.
-In this way, the company can transfer the data to the system without any intermediate steps.
-In addition to the reduced administrative effort, this also reduces the susceptibility to errors of such transfers.
+This allows the company to transfer the data into the system without any intermediate steps.
+In addition to the reduced administrative effort, this also minimises the susceptibility to errors in such transfers.

 You can find out more about logistics in this article read.